The Cost of Attending Brite

 There are public transit options in Fort Worth and Dallas, but the majority of students find that having a vehicle is important.
 Include fuel, repairs and toll costs here.
 Brite students are eligible for TCU’s free transit pass that is accepted for Fort Worth Transit Authority, the Trinity River Express (rail link between Fort Worth and Dallas) and Dallas Area Rapid Transit (bus and rail).

 Include health, life, automobile and renters (homeowners) insurance here.
-Brite students can access health insurance through TCU at a cost of $935 per semester.
+Brite students can access health insurance through TCU for an additional fee.
 If not otherwise insured, check www.HealthCare.gov for information on other sources of health insurance.

 Do you make payments on a car loan/lease?
 Do you make monthly payments on credit cards?
 Do you make payments on personal loans or other educational loans?
 Those amounts go here.